 Ryerson’s Legal Innovation Zone provided a working space for JusticeTrans during its infancy.
 The LIZ is a legal tech incubator, providing a co-working space that helps to support, foster, and develop solutions and techniques to improve legal services and the justice system.

 The Winkler Institute for Dispute Resolution has been a supporter of JusticeTrans since its infancy.
-In January 2016, after the launch of JusticeTrans, they graciously published a by founder, Benjamin Vandorpe, about the inspiration behind JusticeTrans, its development, and future plans.
+In January 2016, after the launch of JusticeTrans, they graciously published a blog by founder, Benjamin Vandorpe, about the inspiration behind JusticeTrans, its development, and future plans.